CDCgov/PyRenew/model/docs/pyrenew_demo.md

 from pyrenew.process import SimpleRandomWalkProcess
 ```

+    An NVIDIA GPU may be present on this machine, but a CUDA-enabled jaxlib is not installed.
+Falling back to cpu.

 To understand the simple random walk process underlying the sampling
 within the renewal process model, we first examine a single random walk
 path.
 Using the `sample` method from an instance of the